VGirol/JsonApi-Faker/README.md

 $factory = $faker->resourceObject();
 ```

-Next you can fill the factory factory ...
+Next you can fill the factory ...

 ```php
 $factory->setResourceType('test')